Migrate legacy plugins to PDK

 2. In the Service catalog, search for Migrate configurations, and select migrate.

-3. (Optional) If you have only specific plugin configurations to migrate, enter them in the Configuration names one per line.
-If you want to migrate all the plugin’s configurations, leave this field blank.
+4. (Optional) If you have only specific plugin configurations to migrate for this plugin, enter them in the Configuration names, one per line.
+If you want to migrate all plugin configurations for this plugin, leave this field blank.

-5. Use the Project name list to select the specific project for which you want to migrate the plugin configuration(s).
+5. Use the Project name list to select the specific project where you want to migrate the plugin configuration(s).